 Mastopexy is an outpatient surgical procedure performed at our facility, Northbrook Plastic Surgery.
 There are many variations that can be used for a breast lift.
 The most common technique is a lift that utilizes three incisions: one around the areola, another vertically down from the areola to the breast crease, and the last one follows the horizontal breast crease.
 Through these incisions, excess skin is removed from the lower portion of the breast, lifting and reshaping breast tissue to improve contour and firmness.
 The breast tissue and nipple are lifted into a higher position, giving a more youthful appearance.
 During the procedure, enlarged areolas can be reduced by excising the skin around the edge.

 Other options include making an incision around the areola with or without a vertical incision, which results in less scarring, or to just circle around the areola.
-Both of these options can be discussed with Dr. Epstein and Dr. Gutowski and they can determine which technique would be best suited for you.
+Both of these options can be discussed with Dr. Epstein and can determine which technique would be best suited for you.
 The procedure takes approximately two hours, but may vary depending on the complexity of the lift.

 What to expect during the recovery period: